Insight-deviler/Notes-for-Agriculture/README.md

 Icons by Icons8. website: www.icons8.com

-Credit as well as criticism should be given to the developer if you implement this app.
+Credit as well as criticism should be given to the developer if you implement this app in your project.
 The developer may not be responsible for all the criticism.